DirectPlay: Current status

-DirectPlay was traditionally one of the components of DirectX that received less attention, but for DirectX version 8 it received a major overhaul and became a relatively lightweight networking library.
+DirectPlay was traditionally one of the components of DirectX that received less attention, but for DirectX 8 it received a major overhaul and became a relatively lightweight networking library.
 However, as part of Microsoft's unveiling of XNA in 2004, Microsoft announced that DirectPlay would be deprecated in favor of Games for Windows - Live technology already available on Xbox and being ported for use on Windows PCs.
 DirectPlay was supported in DirectX DLLs for the lifetime of Microsoft Windows XP.
 However, starting from the autumn of 2007, the headers and libraries — vital components if developers wanted to develop new programs utilizing the technology — were removed from the DirectX SDK.

 In Windows Vista, DirectPlay has been deprecated and DirectPlay Voice and DirectPlay's NAT Helper have been removed.
 In Windows 10, DirectPlay is fully deprecated, and modern game development has transitioned to more current technologies like Xbox Live and other networking APIs.